The Berkeley Food Pantry is here to help.

 What will I receive when I come to the pantry?

-What you will receive from the pantry depends on the size of your family.
 Everyone receives a selection of USDA food as long as it is available.
-Households of adults only will also receive a selection of items purchased by or donated to the pantry.
+ALL households will receive a selection of items purchased by or donated to the pantry.
 This includes shelf stable staples, frozen meat, and a selection of fresh fruits and vegetables, dairy, and bread.
-If you have children in your household, you will receive a supplemental bag of food that helps to support the needs of your growing children.
-Visitors to the pantry are now able to select nearly all their own food from among the food we are offering on that pantry day.

 Do I need to bring anything?